 There is not an affliction, there is no dyslexia chromosome or dyslexia gene.
 Dyslexia is simply a term that describes a more severe reading difficulty on the same continuum as children with lesser reading difficulties.

 This means there is hope.
 We know it’s possible to exercise and improve the cognitive skill gaps that hold back struggling readers.
 These same exercises can help dyslexic children.
 While there are no guarantees, there are too many stories of children and adults beating dyslexia to ignore.

 The notion of beating dyslexia is controversial in some quarters, because many consider dyslexia permanent and unmovable.
-However, as we have discussed, the cognitive skills gaps that cause dyslexia, like physical skills, can be exercised and improved.
+However, the cognitive skills gaps that cause dyslexia, like physical skills, can be exercised and improved.

 There are two ways to deal with a dyslexia diagnosis: